dav1dkonec/el_field/README.md

 ## 📄 Documentation

-For detailed information, see `doc/Dokumentace.pdf`.
+For detailed information, see `doc/Dokumentace.pdf` (written in czech language).

 ---